Leonard J. Arrington: Early life

 Leonard Arrington was born in Twin Falls, Idaho on July 2, 1917, the third of eleven children.
-His parents, Noah and Edna, were farmers and devout Latter-day Saints, the most well-known branch of Mormonism.
+His parents, Noah and Edna, were farmers and devout Latter-day Saints, the largest and most well-known branch of Mormonism.
 Arrington grew up as an aspiring farmer and active member and one of the first national officers of the National FFA Organization.
 For his FFA independent project, he raised several hundred Rhode Island Red chickens and won a prize for them at the Idaho State Fair in 1934.
 The chicken project helped him win a Union Pacific Railroad scholarship.

 Arrington was also a member of the Boy Scouts and read books by Ernest Thompson Seton, naturalist co-founder of the Boy Scouts.
 In the summers, he slept outside in the family orchard to have a quiet place to read and enjoyed an idyllic country life.
 On one evening observing nature, Arrington had a transcendent experience where he felt "an intimate kinship with the world" which he said "made it easy for me [...] to integrate personal religious experiences and intuitions with the more formal affirmations, practices, forms, and ceremonies of the organized church."

 During the Great Depression, Arrington was curious about the price of potatoes and set about his first economic experiment.
-He put slips of paper in some of the sacks of potatoes his family harvested, with the information that the potatoes were sold for five cents per hundred pound sack, and requested that the recipient tell him the price they paid via his address.
+He put slips of paper in some of the sacks of potatoes his family harvested, with the information that the potatoes were sold for five cents per hundred pound sack and requested that the recipient tell him the price they paid via his address.
 Several people responded, and one person had paid two dollars for the same sack of potatoes.